Signed in as:

 ---

-Heather Weidner has been a cop’s kid, technical writer, editor, college professor, software tester, and IT manager.
-She is the author of the Pearly Girls Mysteries, the Delanie Fitzgerald Mysteries, the Jules Keene Glamping Mysteries, and the Mermaid Bay Christmas Shoppe Mysteries.
-Her short stories appear in Virginia is for Mysteries; 50 Shades of Cabernet; Deadly Southern Charm; Murder by the Glass; First Comes Love, Then Comes Murder; and Crimes in the Old Dominion.
-She also has nonfiction pieces in Promophobia and The Secret Ingredient: A Mystery Writers’ Cookbook.
-A regular blogger with Writers Who Kill, Heather has been a mystery fan since the days of Scooby-Doo and Nancy Drew.
-Originally from Virginia Beach, she now lives in Central Virginia with her husband and a crazy Jack Russell Terrier
+Heather Weidner has worn many hats over the years—cop’s kid, technical writer, editor, college professor, software tester, and IT manager.
+She is the author of the Pearly Girls Mysteries, Delanie Fitzgerald Mysteries, Jules Keene Glamping Mysteries, and Mermaid Bay Christmas Shoppe Mysteries.
+She blogs regularly with Writers Who Kill.
+Her short stories appear in Virginia is for Mysteries, 50 Shades of Cabernet, Deadly Southern Charm, Murder by the Glass, First Comes Love, Then Comes Murder, and Crime in the Old Dominion.
+She also has nonfiction pieces featured in Promophobia and The Secret Ingredient: A Mystery Writers’ Cookbook.
+Originally from Virginia Beach, Heather has been a mystery fan since the days of Scooby-Doo and Nancy Drew.
+She now lives in Central Virginia with her husband and a crazy mini Australian shepherd.

 ---